chux0519/hf_tokenizers/README.md

 Currently, the project generates three static libraries
 - `libtokenizers_c.a`: the c binding to tokenizers rust library
-- `libsentencepice.a`: sentencepiece static library
 - `libtokenizers_cpp.a`: the cpp binding implementation

 If you are using an IDE, you can likely first use cmake to generate these libraries and add them to your development environment.
-If you are using cmake, `target_link_libraries(yourlib tokenizers_cpp)` will automatically links in the other two libraries.
+If you are using cmake, `target_link_libraries(yourlib tokenizers_cpp)` will automatically links the libraries.
-You can also checkout [MLC LLM](https://github.com/mlc-ai/mlc-llm) for as an example of complete LLM chat application integrations.

 ## Acknowledgements